antor44/livestream_video/Audio-Transcription-Chrome/README.md

 **Q: What is a localhost server?
 Could I use the extension from the internet to connect to my server?**

 A: A localhost server is one running on your own PC, using loopback ports.
 The Chrome extension uses one port to communicate with this server, which transcribes the audio played on a webpage.
 Alternatively, the server can transcribe multiple audio streams from different web browsers running on your PC simultaneously.

-The loopback interface is a virtual network interface per user that, by default, is not accessible from outside your computer.
+The loopback interface is a virtual network interface for each user that, by default, is not accessible from outside your computer.
 However, you can configure the server and the extension to connect from different PCs on your LAN.
-It is also possible to connect the server with the Chrome extension over the internet, although this requires additional network and router configuration.
+It is also possible to connect the Chrome extension to the server via the Internet, although this requires additional network settings for your operating system and router.

-**Q: Are connections with the server secure?
-Is it safe to use the extension from the internet to connect to my server?**
+**Q: Are connections to the server secure?
+Is it safe to use the extension from the Internet to connect to my server?**

-A: The WhisperLive server uses WebSockets without secure connections, so both the audio chunks and the transcribed texts are transmitted without encryption.
-This is not a concern on a localhost server or when used in a LAN.
-If security is required, you can connect clients to the server through SSH tunnels, which provide sufficient security.
+A: The WhisperLive server uses WebSockets without secure connections, so both audio clips and transcribed texts are transmitted unencrypted.
+This is not a problem on a local server or when used on a LAN.
+If security is required, you can connect clients to the server via SSH tunnels, which provide sufficient security.

 **Q: What quality of transcription can I expect when using only a low-level processor?**